last updated June 1, 2020

 So that this article doesn’t get too long, we review the devices in detail for you here.

 That’s a good question.
-And, it depends on what caused the erectile dysfunction.
+Do you need erectile dysfunction treatments besides straightening?
+It depends on what caused the erectile dysfunction.

 If ED was caused by the bent penis, straightening (with natural stretching treatments like PTT) will usually make the ED disappear “like magic”.